-- Press and hold the door lock switch throughout this procedure.
-All doors will lock. - Press the instant alarm button on the transmitter.
-Perimeter lighting remains on at this time and the horn will chirp two times.

-- Press the instant alarm button on the key transmitter again.
+- Press and hold the door lock switch on the door throughout this procedure.
+All doors will lock. - Press the instant alarm button on the transmitter to enter the programming mode.
+Perimeter lighting remains on at this time and the horn will chirp two times. - Press the instant alarm button on the key transmitter again.
 Perimeter lighting is disabled and the horn will chirp one time. - Release the door lock switch.
-The perimeter lighting option is now off.
+The perimeter lighting feature is now off.